datalayer/datalayer/docs/databook/vscode/index.md

 Here are the Extensions view filters:

-@builtin - Show extensions that come with VS Code.
+- @builtin - Show extensions that come with VS Code.
 Grouped by type (Programming Languages, Themes, etc.).
-@disabled - Show disabled installed extensions.
+- @disabled - Show disabled installed extensions.
-@installed - Show installed extensions.
+- @installed - Show installed extensions.
-@outdated - Show outdated installed extensions.
+- @outdated - Show outdated installed extensions.
 A newer version is available on the Marketplace.
-@enabled - Show enabled installed extensions.
+- @enabled - Show enabled installed extensions.
 Extensions can be individually enabled/disabled.
-@recommended - Show recommended extensions.
+- @recommended - Show recommended extensions.
 Grouped as Workspace specific or general use.
-@category - Show extensions belonging to specified category.
+- @category - Show extensions belonging to specified category.
 Below are a few of supported categories.

-For a complete list, type @category and follow the options in the suggestion list:
+For a complete list, type - @category and follow the options in the suggestion list:

-@category:themes
+- @category:themes
-@category:formatters
+- @category:formatters
-@category:linters
+- @category:linters
-@category:snippets
+- @category:snippets

 These filters can be combined as well.
-Fo

 Search for `@builtin` or `@sort:installs`.